 Public Provident Fund (PPF) – The regulated savings scheme comes with a sovereign no-fail guarantee.
-The amount we put in can rake in a compound interest that is tax-free, but with a 15-year lock-in period.
+The amount we put in can rake in a compound interest that is tax-free but with a 15-year lock-in period.

 National Pension Scheme (NPS) – Among tax-saving retirement investment schemes, this regulated scheme is a mix of equity, liquid funds, corporate bonds, government funds, and fixed deposits.
 The best part?
-It assures a minimum pension and lets us choose how much of the corpus can go in equities through this.
+It assures a minimum pension and lets us choose how much of the corpus can go to equities through this.

 Fixed Deposits (FDs) – Bank FDs are preferred by many investors as ‘safe’ instruments.

 Banks regulated by Reserve Bank of India (RBI) have some safeguards but the degree of safety depends on the creditworthiness of the bank.
 Large banks such as SBI and HDFC will keep our FDs reasonably safe, but small cooperative banks, unregulated, will not.
 The latter can swipe away hard-earned money with the promise of higher interest rates.

 Government Securities (G-Sec) – These are a better bet than FDs in terms of creditworthiness.
 Bonds issued by the Government of India come with the highest credit quality assurance, but earlier, they were not accessible.
 In 2017, RBI opened up access to these for retail investors, who could apply for them in a manner similar to an initial public offering.
 Of course, G-Secs can also be invested in through mutual funds (MFs) and exchange-traded funds (ETFs).
 However, it still remains difficult to subscribe to G-Secs for a retail investor because they are not available in large quantities (liquidity constraints).